datastaxdevs/workshop-intro-to-cassandra/README.md

 ![SELECT in CQL](images/cql/05_selects.png)

+_Notice how the two tables contain the same set of posts, but group them differently: table `posts_by_user` is partitioned by user, while table `posts_by_room` is partitioned by room - and the corresponding outputs reflect this fact.
+This is very much related to the fact that these two tables, in the data modeling process, were designed to answer two different questions, "what are the posts by user X?" and "what are the posts in room Y?" respectively.
+Moreover, within any partition in both tables, right as we required when creating the table, posts are kept (and displayed) sorted by decreasing `post_id` (which, due to the nature of `TIMEUUID`s, implies a time-ordering as well)._

 Once you execute the above **SELECT** statements you should see something like the expected output above.
 We have now **READ** the data we **INSERTED** earlier.
 Awesome job!

 _BTW, just a little extra for those who are interested.
 Since we used a [TIMEUUID](https://docs.datastax.com/en/cql-oss/3.3/cql/cql_reference/timeuuid_functions_r.html) type for our **post_id** field we can use the **dateOf()** function to determine the timestamp from the value.
 Check it out._